Volt UK

-Volt UK (officially: Volt United Kingdom) is a pro-European political party in the United Kingdom.
+Volt United Kingdom, commonly known as Volt UK, is a pro-European political party in the United Kingdom.
 It is the British branch of Volt Europa, a political movement that operates on a European level.

 History

 Volt UK was founded in London on 6 January 2020, with Philipp Gnatzy as its first leader.

-2021 Elections
+2021

-In the 2021 local elections, the party stood one candidate for election to a local authority, Luis Perdigao in Cubbington & Leek Wootton Ward in Warwickshire.
+In the 2021 local elections, the party stood one candidate for election to a local authority, Luís Perdigão in Cubbington & Leek Wootton Ward in Warwickshire; he lost, with about 2% of the vote.
 He campaigned in particular for improvements in the transport sector and public transport, in addition to avoiding damage from Brexit.

-In London, Volt backed Richard Hewison, Rejoin EU's candidate for mayor, and the two parties stood a joint list for the London-wide Assembly seats.
-Hewison received 1.1% of the mayoral vote, while the two parties received 49,389 votes (1.91%) for the Assembly and thus did not win a seat.
+In London, Volt backed Richard Hewison, Rejoin EU's candidate in the London mayoral election, and the two parties stood a joint list for the London-wide assembly election.
+Hewison received 1.1% of the mayoral vote, while the two parties received 49,389 votes (1.91%) for the Assembly, not winning a seat.

-The party also stood in the Scottish Parliament election on a joint list with Renew Scotland.
+The party also stood, unsuccessfully, in the Scottish Parliament election on a joint list with Renew Scotland.